beljul/user-centric-ad-id/README.md

-# User centric advertising network
+# User centric Ad Id

 ## Introduction
 Personalized advertising aims at fostering users' awareness of brands, products and services that match their interests in ways that cultivate positive engagement and brand recognition.
 By funding content providers and publishers, personalized advertising enables free access to a wide and varied array of content and services ranging from social media platforms to news, investigation journalism or weather forecasts.
 As of today, it is impractical for users to assess how the media they consume is brought to them and to what extent this consumption comes at odds or not with their privacy preferences.

-This proposal for a user-centric advertising network, adopts the viewpoint that users should benefit from a vast, open and mostly free internet ecosystem in ways that cater to their individual preferences in terms of level of personalized interactions they seek to enjoy online, from each of the businesses they engage with.
+This proposal for a user-centric ad id, adopts the viewpoint that users should benefit from a vast, open and mostly free internet ecosystem in ways that cater to their individual preferences in terms of level of personalized interactions they seek to enjoy online, from each of the businesses they engage with.

 ## Design Principles
 We propose a design which grants full and easy control to the user to manage a revocable and editable privacy profile, with confidence their preferences are acted.